Jonas-DaiMa/Implemeting-and-evaluating-algorithms/README.md

 * RankSelectSpaceEfficient
 Runs the RankSelectSpaceEfficient in a given testcase and prints the Algorithms answer along with the actual answer

-For more info on [Applied Algorithms](https://learnit.itu.dk/local/coursebase/view.php?ciid=485) course.
+For more info on the [Applied Algorithms](https://learnit.itu.dk/local/coursebase/view.php?ciid=485) course.